-In connection with the Allist Agreement, in December 2021, the parties also entered into a Joint Clinical Collaboration Agreement ("Clinical Collaboration") related to global clinical studies to be conducted jointly by the Company and Allist.
-During the period April 14, 2021 (inception) through December 31, 2021 and for the year ended December 31, 2022 the Company incurred \$0.4 million and \$2.8 million, respectively, in research and development expense related to the Clinical Collaboration with Allist.
+In connection with the Allist Agreement, in December 2021, the parties also entered into a Joint Clinical Collaboration Agreement ("Clinical Collaboration") to define the framework under which the parties will cooperate and share costs related to global clinical studies to be conducted jointly by the Company and Allist.
+During the period April 14, 2021 (inception) through December 31, 2021 and for the year ended December 31, 2022 the Company incurred \$0.4 million and \$2.8 million, respectively, in cost reimbursements to Allist which have been recorded as research and development expense under the Clinical Collaboration Agreement.
+The Company also was entitled to cost reimbursement from Allist of \$0.8 million for the year ended December 31, 2022, which has been recorded as a reduction of research and development expenses.
+The Company assessed the Clinical Collaboration in accordance with ASC 808, Collaborative Arrangements, and determined that the arrangement did not meet the definition of a collaborative arrangement under ASC 808 since while the Company and Allist are active participants in the activities under the Clinical Collaboration, both parties are not exposed to significant risks and rewards dependent on the commercial success of the activities.